Labour Law Numbered 4857

-ARTICLE 115. - With a view to meeting the needs of employees and their families, the employers shall assign adequate space for consumption cooperatives to be established by employees in establishments employing a minimum of one hundred fifty employees.
+ARTICLE 115 - To meet the needs of employees and their families, the employers shall assign adequate space for consumption cooperatives to be established by employees in establishments employing a minimum of one hundred fifty employees.

-ARTICLE 116. - The last paragraph of Article 6 of Act No. 5953 of 13 June 1952 on labour – management relations in the press has been amended as follows:
+ARTICLE 116 - The last paragraph of Article 6 of Act No. 5953 of June 13, 1952, on labor-management relations in the press has been amended as follows:

 - Repealed provisions

-TRANSITIONAL ARTICLE 2.
-Provisions of regulations and bylaws issued in accordance with Act No. 1475 which are not contrary to this Act shall remain in force until the issuance of new regulations.
+TRANSITIONAL ARTICLE 2 - Provisions of regulations and bylaws issued under Act No. 1475, which are not contrary to this Act, shall remain in force until the issuance of new regulations.

-TRANSITIONAL ARTICLE 3.
-The decision on minimum wages taken in accordance with Act No. 1475 shall remain in force until the fixing of the minimum wage according to Article 39 of this Act.
+TRANSITIONAL ARTICLE 3 - The decision on minimum wages taken under Act No. 1475 shall remain in force until the fixing of the minimum wage according to Article 39 of this Act.

-TRANSITIONAL ARTICLE 4.
-The right severance pay mentioned in transitional Article 6 of this Act for those to whom Article 13 of the Labour act No. 3008 is not applicable shall commence from the date 12 August 1967.
+TRANSITIONAL ARTICLE 4 - The right severance pay mentioned in transitional Article 6 of this Act for those to whom Article 13 of the Labour act No. 3008 is not applicable shall commence from August 12, 1967.

-Severance pay entitlements of those who are covered by this Act for the first time shall begin as of the date on which this Act comes into force.
+Severance pay entitlements of those covered by this Act for the first time shall begin as of the date on which this Act comes into force.

-TRANSITIONAL ARTICLE 6.
-A severance pay fund shall be established for the severance pay of employees.
-Employees’ entitlements to severance pay in view of Article 14 of the Labour Act no. 1475 shall be protected until the passage of the new Act relating to severance pay.
+TRANSITIONAL ARTICLE 6 - A severance pay fund shall be established for the severance pay of employees.
+Employees' entitlements to severance pay in view of Article 14 of Labor Act No. 1475 shall be protected until the passage of the new Act relating to severance pay.

 - Coming into force